ln-komandur/nextcloud-on-ubuntu/README.md

 Refer Step 4: Install and Enable PHP Modules in [Install NextCloud on Ubuntu 20.04 with Apache (LAMP Stack)](https://www.linuxbabe.com/ubuntu/install-nextcloud-ubuntu-20-04-apache-lamp-stack)

-For Nextcloud 30, [upgrade to php8.3](upgrade%20to%20php8.3.md) as it is recommended per the [System requirements](https://docs.nextcloud.com/server/30/admin_manual/installation/system_requirements.html)
+For Nextcloud 30 or above, [install php8.3 or upgrade to it](upgrade%20to%20php8.3.md) as it is recommended per the [System requirements](https://docs.nextcloud.com/server/30/admin_manual/installation/system_requirements.html)

 `sudo service apache2 restart #[Optional step].
 Restart apache2 to use php modules.
 Also try `sudo service apache2 reload` instead of restarting as an alternative option`